duke-alibubu/Kotlin_Learning/README.md

  - Abstract classes have constructor while interfaces do not have constructor logics. <<Only difference>>
  - Polymorphism works similar to Java
  - BOTH of them can have implementation of methods !!!!! (default implementation)
+ - "object" keyword: Allow a class to have ONLY one object declaration (similar to static class...)
- - Interface Delegation: Let you add features to a class via composition
+ - Interface Delegation: Let you add features to a class via composition.
+With the use of the "By" keyword -- implementing an interface by deferring all calls to the instances "By" refers to ... <Example in the commit "Interface Delegation">